h0bbl3s/Example_08/README.md

 # Example 08 From "Getting Started with Arduino, Second Edition"

 Updated and fixed ***Example 08A*** processing sketch from this book.
-I did ***not*** touch the arduino code as of yet.
-I may eventually fully test both pieces to ensure they work together, or update them otherwise.
+The arduino code needed slight tweaking as well but I have now fully tested both pieces to ensure they work together.

 ## What is this exactly?